 Step-Up Apprenticeship Initiative

-The Housing Authority of the City of Fort Lauderdale has operated a state certified Step-Up Apprenticeship Program (Step-Up) for the last 17 years since 1994.
+The Housing Authority of the City of Fort Lauderdale has operated a state certified Step-Up Apprenticeship Program (Step-Up) since 1994.
 The objective of the program is to provide apprentices with the opportunity to create a portfolio of education, training, and employment skills to increase their potential for permanent employment and economic self-sufficiency.
 During the two-year state certified program, apprentices are trained in construction skills with a specialty in housing rehabilitation and building maintenance for occupations in the public and private sectors.
 All apprentices are required to obtain their GED while in the program and certified instructors teach morning and evening classes at the Housing Authority to help prepare the apprentices for the exam.

 There are approximately thirty apprentices enrolled in the Step-Up program.

 Since 1994, the Step-Up program has successfully rehabilitated over 925 foreclosed, abandoned, and distressed properties.
 Step-Up supplied two-thirds of the cabinetry at the completed Dixie Court development and was the sole purveyor of the bath and kitchen cabinets for all 100 units of the second phase of the Dixie Court development.
 Since then, part of the shop has been transformed into a production facility: Step-Up was the sole manufacturer and installer of kitchen and bath cabinetry for 71 units of the NW Gardens I development, 72 units of the Alan Apartment improvements, and is currently in production for the 150-unit NW Gardens III development.
 Once complete, they will focus efforts on cabinetry production for Dr. Kennedy Homes (132 units).